hmans/statery/README.md

-# Statery
+# STATERY

 An extremely simple and just as experimental state management library for React.
 Yes, _another one_.
 Honestly, even I don't know why this exists.
 I had an idea and just _had_ to try it, and yet another NPM package was born.

 **Do not use this library.
 It's terrible.** In fact, do not use any other library, either.
 They're all terrible.
+Code is bad and we should all be spending more time outside instead.

+Anyway.
+If you still want to give the thing a go, keep reading.

 ## Demos